rafaelallan/the-olive-tree/README.md

 <h1 align="center">The Olive Tree</h1>

-The website [The Olive Tree](https://github.com/rafaelallan/the-olive-tree) to help customers to obtain information about a local cafe, The Olive Tree.
+The website [The Olive Tree](https://rafaelallan.github.io/the-olive-tree/) to help customers to obtain information about a local cafe, The Olive Tree.
 The customers can contact through the website as well as access the social media.
+\
+## Content

+* User Experience (UX)
+* Features
+* Testings
+* Technology Used
+* Deployment
+* Credits
+* Acknowledgements

 ## User Experience (UX)